Discreet Confidential Consultation (213) 374-3952

 I feel confident the legislation will pass because the prosecutors of California and specifically Los Angeles support it.

 They are supporting it because they realize how unfair the current law is for some offenders.
-Treating everyone the same is never in the best interests of society and makes it very difficult for the right results to occur, even from the standpoint of the most ardent pro-prosecution individuals.
+Treating everyone the same is never in society's best interests and makes it very difficult for the right results to occur, even from the standpoint of the most ardent pro-prosecution individuals.

 Once this law passes, it will be much easier to negotiate and resolve child molestation cases.
 The system will be fairer because the prosecutors will have more flexibility to treat those charged with sex crimes.